-- (b) The superintendent of public instruction shall notify school districts about the $\underline{\text{beginning}}$ educator support $\underline{\text{team}}$ program and encourage districts to apply for program funds. - (3) ((Subject to the availability of amounts appropriated for this specific purpose,)) The office of the superintendent of public instruction shall allocate funds for the beginning educator support team program on a competitive basis to individual school districts or consortia of districts.
+- (b) The superintendent of public instruction shall notify school districts about the beginning educator support team program and encourage districts to apply for program funds. - (3) ((Subject to the availability of amounts appropriated for this specific purpose,)) The office of the superintendent of public instruction shall allocate funds for the beginning educator support team program on a competitive basis to individual school districts or consortia of districts.
 School districts are encouraged to include educational service districts in creating regional consortia.
-In allocating funds, the office of the superintendent of public instruction shall give priority to: - (a) School districts with low-performing schools identified under RCW 28A.657.020 as being challenged schools in need of improvement; ((and)) - 17 (b) School districts with a large influx of beginning principals 18 or beginning classroom teachers; and - (c) School districts that demonstrate an understanding of the research-based standards for beginning educator induction developed by the office of the superintendent of public instruction. - (4) A portion of the appropriated funds may be used for program coordination and provision of statewide or regional professional development through the office of the superintendent of public instruction. - (5) A beginning educator support team program must include the following components: - (a) A paid instructional orientation or individualized assistance before the start of the school year for ((beginning educators)) program participants; - (b) Assignment of a trained and qualified mentor for ((the first)) up to three years for ((beginning educators)) program participants, with intensive support in the first year and decreasing support ((over the following)) in subsequent years ((depending on the needs of the beginning educator)); - 36 (c) A goal to provide ((beginning teachers)) program participants 37 from underrepresented populations with a mentor who has strong ties 38 to underrepresented populations;
+In allocating funds, the office of the superintendent of public instruction shall give priority to: - (a) ((School districts with low-performing schools identified under RCW 28A.657.020 as being challenged schools in need of improvement; and)) Schools and districts identified for comprehensive or targeted support and improvement as required under the federal elementary and secondary education act; - (b) School districts with a large influx of beginning principals or beginning classroom teachers; and - (c) School districts that demonstrate an understanding of the research-based standards for beginning educator induction developed by the office of the superintendent of public instruction. - (4) A portion of the appropriated funds may be used for program coordination and provision of statewide or regional professional development through the office of the superintendent of public instruction. - (5) A beginning educator support team program must include the following components: - 36 (a) A paid instructional orientation or individualized assistance 37 before the start of the school year for ((beginning educators)) 38 program participants; - 39 (b) Assignment of a trained and qualified mentor for ((the 40 first)) up to three years for ((beginning educators)) program

-- 1 (d) Ongoing professional development for ((beginning educators)) 2 program participants that is designed to meet their unique needs for 3 supplemental training and skill development; - (e) Initial and ongoing professional development for mentors; - (f) Release time for mentors and ((their designated educators))
+- participants, with intensive support in the first year and decreasing support ((over the following)) in subsequent years ((depending on the needs of the beginning educator)); - (c) A goal to provide ((beginning teachers)) program participants from underrepresented populations with a mentor who has strong ties to underrepresented populations; - (d) Ongoing professional development for ((beginning educators)) program participants that is designed to meet their unique needs for supplemental training and skill development; - (e) Initial and ongoing professional development for mentors; - (f) Release time for mentors and ((their designated educators))